CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 }
 ```

-Every time we make a modification to a layer (add, remove, update, hide, show...), we will call a `updateDeckInstance` function that will take care of updating the layers in the `Deck` instance.
-This function includes also functionality for ordering the layers by `zIndex`:
+Every time we make a modification to a layer (add, remove, update, hide, show...), we will call a `updateDeckInstance` function that will take care of updating the layers in the `Deck` instance:

 ```javascript
 export default {